MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 - A text embedding model to *vectorize* the text in the brochures so it can be indexed efficiently for use in grounding prompts.
 - A GPT model that you application can use to generate responses to prompts that are grounded in your data.

-To deploy these models, you'll use AI Studio.
+To deploy these models, you'll use AI Foundry.

 1. In the Azure portal, navigate to your Azure OpenAI resource.
-Then use the link to open your resource in **Azure AI Studio**..
+Then use the link to open your resource in **Azure AI Foundry portal**..
-1. In Azure AI Studio, on the **Deployments** page, view your existing model deployments.
+1. In Azure AI Foundry portal, on the **Deployments** page, view your existing model deployments.
 Then create a new base model deployment of the **text-embedding-ada-002** model with the following settings:
     - **Deployment name**: text-embedding-ada-002
     - **Model**: text-embedding-ada-002
     - **Model version**: *The default version*